anvilproject/anvil-docker/anvil-rstudio-bioconductor/README.md

 # RStudio Bioconductor Updates

-All updates and changes to the current Docker image are listed in the Rstudio image [CHANGELOG.md file](CHANGELOG.md).
+All updates and changes to the current RStudio Bioconductor Docker image are listed in the Rstudio image [CHANGELOG.md file](CHANGELOG.md).